Big Bad Wolf (2006 film): Plot

 Mitch catches Sam snooping in his room and coerces her into a sexual act, which provides the DNA sample she needs.
 But when Derek finds out, it puts a strain on his relationship with Sam.
 Meanwhile, Mitch has been stalking Charlie, suspicious of his relationship with Gwen.
 He steals a package addressed to Charlie and finds the DNA test results inside.
 Mitch later abducts Charlie and reveals he can shapeshift at will, without relying on the full moon.
 Mitch brutally kills Charlie, saying it is his own fault for not minding his business.

 Derek later finds the DNA report and steps up to confront Mitch about Charlie's death.
 Derek's mother also decides to leave Mitch.
 In retaliation, Mitch kidnaps Sam and demands Derek meet him in the cabin alone.

 Derek arrives to find another group of youths eager to explore the site, which is now locally notorious as the scene of a massacre.
 Mitch transforms and attacks them one by one until only Derek and Sam remain.
 They fight Mitch with silver weapons and eventually set him on fire, also burning down the cabin in the process.
 After escaping, Derek and Sam embrace, but Mitch has survived long enough for a final attack on his stepson.
-As Mitch dies, he tells Derek the curse is now his.
+As Mitch dies, he tells Derek that the curse is now his.
 Sam assuages Derek's fears with a promise to stick by him whatever happens, and they drive off together on her moped.

 In a post-credits scene, Mitch is shown moving his fingers slightly.